Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Results for kernels based on important copula classes

 where $\{\varepsilon_t\}_{t=k}^\infty$ is a sequence of i.i.d. random variables with distribution $K$.

-This hidden tail chain is a non-stationary process, not least it can be seen, after a logarithmic transfomation, as a non-stationary non-linear $k$th order autoregressive process.\ The first element of the process is $M_0=1$ a.s., the next $k-1$ elements of the process $\bm M_{\kkminone}$ are independent and identically distributed positive random variables with distribution function $\exp(-\alpha x^{1/\alpha})$, $x > 0$.\ Subsequent elements $M_t$, for $t\geq k$, have distributions that vary both in mean and variance.\ In particular, we see that since for any $\bm x_{1:k} \in \RR^k_+$, $b(\bm x_{1:k}) > b( \bm x_{2:k}, 0) > \cdots > b(x_k, \bm 0_{k-1})$, with $b$ given by expression~\eqref{eq:ab_invlog}, then the mean and variance of the process in a segment of $k$ consecutive time points $s+t$, with $t=0,\ldots, k-1$ and $s$ chosen such that $s\bmod k = 1$, decreases with $t$, see Figure~\ref{fig:tail_chains}. \begin{example}[Multivariate extreme value copula--all mass on interior of simplex] \normalfont \citet[Section~8.4]{hefftawn04} showed that if the spectral measure $H$ in expression \eqref{eq:exp_measure} places no mass on the boundary of $\SI_k$, then Assumption $\AA$ holds with norming functions $a_i(v)=v$, $b_i(v)=1$, for $i=1,\ldots,k-1$ and limiting distribution
+This hidden tail chain is a non-stationary process, specifically, after a logarithmic transfomation, it is a non-stationary non-linear $k$th order autoregressive process.\ The first element of the process is $\Res_0=1$ a.s., the next $k-1$ elements of the process $\bm \Res_{\kkminone}$ are i.i.d. positive random variables with distribution function $K(x)$, $x > 0$.\ Subsequent elements $\Res_t$, for $t\geq k$, have distributions that vary both in mean and variance.\ We see that for $b$ given by expression~\eqref{eq:ab_invlog} and any $\bm x_{1:k} \in \RR^k_+$, then $b(\bm x_{1:k}) > b( \bm x_{2:k}, 0) > \cdots > b(x_k, \bm 0_{k-1})$.
+This leads to oscillating behaviour which is shown for a special case of this hidden tail chain in panel $(b)$ of Figure~\ref{fig:tail_chains}.
+In particular, the mean and variance of the hidden tail chain both can be seen to decrease in a segment of $k$ consecutive time points $(s, s+1, \ldots, s+k-1)$ for any $s > k$ such that $\text{mod}_k(s) = 1$. \end{example}